 Parts of southwestern Colorado have weather similar to the plains as well, with abundant sunshine and light winters, with exceptions being the high mountain towns of Telluride, Silverton, and Ouray.

 Flash floods may also occur on the Western slope.
 However, residents don’t experience these as frequently as those living in the other parts of the state due to its lower precipitation levels.
 This region is also less prone to tornadoes compared to the Eastern Plains

 The ecological zones of Colorado are also worth noting.
 The state is broadly divided into four regions: steppe, foothills, coniferous forest, and alpine tundra zones, as identified by Britannica.

-- Winter remains the best time to visit Colorado if your intent is to go skiing.
+A) Winter remains the best time to visit Colorado if your intent is to go skiing.
 It’s best to head out to the slopes during the morning when it’s covered with fresh snow, or at least freshly groomed corduroy.
-Travel + Leisure suggests bundling up when heading to the mountains, because storms happen.
+We suggest bundling up when heading to the mountains because storms happen.

-- If you’ll be traveling during summer, make sure to bring a light jacket along with your shirts and shorts.
-Like stated earlier, this is because nights can still remain cool even during this season and cool weather can strike at anytime.
+B) If you’ll be traveling during summer, make sure to bring a light jacket along with your shirts and shorts.
+As stated earlier, this is because nights can still remain cool even during this season and cold weather can strike at any time.

-- Given that the climate of Colorado changes depending on what part of the state you’re in, USA Today advises packing travel items for all seasons.
+C) Given that the climate of Colorado changes depending on what part of the state you’re in, you should pack travel items for all seasons.
 It’s advisable to bring sunscreen and lip balm even during winter to help keep your skin safe from the sun.

 Colorado is a landscape of varying climates, where you can ski in the morning and enjoy a warm afternoon in the park, just by heading down in elevation.
 Expect the worse weather and you’ll probably get the best.
 Enjoy this wonderful state!